Sjhunt93/IAP-2019-2020/Tutorials/Part 1/5 - Functions.md

 int readNumber ();
 ```

-Back in our IAP.cpp file we need to write the following code under our main run loop.
+Back in our IAP.cpp file we need to write the following code under our main run() function.

 ```cpp
 int IAP::readNumber ()